 Because such a small amount enters a woman’s milk, experts often debate the effect that it has on an infant.
 Some researchers believe that a single drink a day is harmless and safe for babies.
 Others in the medical community note that some studies show it may have an effect on an infant’s sleep patterns, early learning, development, and behavior.
 There is little dispute, however, in the fact that moderate to heavy consumption of alcohol on a daily basis can affect an infant’s central nervous system.
 Because alcohol is categorized as a depressant, large amounts of alcohol can depress the respiratory system, cause weakness, drowsiness, and deep slumber.
 In addition, moderate to heavy use of alcohol can cause not only delayed learning, but also delayed motor and muscular development.

 While it is possible to breastfeed and drink, it must be done with forethought.
 Breastfeeding mothers should plan ahead when they want to indulge in alcohol by feeding their baby first and/or expressing milk for later feedings.
 While the effects of small amounts of alcohol are not definitive, caution is often the best when it comes to alcohol and one’s baby.
+The negative effects of alcohol and breastfeeding are highly apparent.
 Ideally a woman should speak with her baby’s doctor and do her research so that she can make an informed decision when and if she decides to have a drink of alcohol.

 To learn more about the affects of alcohol and breastfeeding, give us a call today at 855-631-2135.